johnpeart/johnpeart.github.io/_posts/2023-02-06-calculating-the-cost-of-subscriptions.md

 ### Podcasting

-I listen to a lot of podcasts; or at least, a lot more than I used to.
-I'm listening to so many now that I have found myself preferring that to listening to music when I'm on the go.
+I listen to a lot of podcasts.
+A lot more than I used to, at least.
+I'm listening to so many now that I have found myself preferring it to listening to music when I'm on the go.

-I could use the free and built-in Apple Podcasts app but I find it entirely unreliable to the point where it breaks regularly and won't let me download episodes.
-So, instead, Overcast is currently my podcasting app of choice, and it's available for free with ads, or at a fair (and probably, thankfully, too cheap) price.
+I could use the free and built-in Apple Podcasts app but I find it entirely unreliable.
+So, instead, Overcast is currently my podcasting app of choice.
+It's available for free with ads, or at a fair (and probably, thankfully, too cheap) price.

 {%  include blog/apps.html
     type="sheet"